 - Reflect on the role universities play in the public discourse around climate change to help build wider trust in and understanding of the science

-- How can HEIs make their ageing infrastructure greener and more efficient?
+- Explore how HEIs cab make their ageing infrastructure greener and more efficient.
 With limited resources available for investment, the sector is having to come up with innovative approaches to this issue

-Roundtable taking place on Monday 25 October 2021, 17.30-19.30 (SAST) on the topic 'Impact mechanisms for climate change research in Southern Africa'
+Roundtable took place on Monday 25 October 2021, 17.30-19.30 (SAST) on the topic 'Impact mechanisms for climate change research in Southern Africa'

-This roundtable will explore a range of approaches to knowledge exchange which can enable universities to be more agile in their response to the climate crisis and have greater impact.
-It will look at the different mechanisms for migrating applications and inventions from the bench to the community, and how universities can across traditional academic boundaries in order to innovate.
-It will also explore what policy levers are needed to make this happen.
+This roundtable explored a range of approaches to knowledge exchange which can enable universities to be more agile in their response to the climate crisis and have greater impact.
+It looked at the different mechanisms for migrating applications and inventions from the bench to the community, and how universities can across traditional academic boundaries in order to innovate.
+It also explored what policy levers are needed to make this happen.

 |Title:||Impact Mechanisms for Climate Change Research in Southern Africa|